 Have fun with numbers, letters, and shapes with this discovery game using the eggs!

+What do you do to recycle plastic Easter eggs?
 For more great Easter craft ideas follow me on Facebook!